iSach/clipmorph/PIPELINE.md

 We were **not** able to deploy training to the cloud due to a lack of GPUs and issues with Vertex training.
 Consequently, we were not able to create a pipeline on the cloud either.
+However, we tested the Docker image locally, the container runs without issues.
+It could thus theoretically be used with any cloud provider.